Conference Agenda

 Catholic Unversity Eichsaett-Ingolstadt, Germany

-elementary schools since 2011 enhances students’ cognitive skills and academic performance.
-Using a ’time-shifted’ Difference-in-Differences approach and individual-level data from the Kangaroo International Math Competition (2009–2019), I compare cohorts exposed to early chess training with those who were not.
-My findings reveal a small, marginally significant positive effect on math test scores, estimated at 0.32 points (a 0.9% improvement relative to the median).
-Students from regional areas benefit three times more from chess instruction, whereas students from public schools experience only slightly greater benefits relative to the average effect of 0.32.
+This paper examines whether a nationwide policy mandating chess instruction in Armenian elementary schools since 2011 enhances students’ cognitive skills and academic performance.
+Using Triple Differences identification strategy and student-level data from the Kangaroo International Math Competition (2009–2019), I compare cohorts exposed to early chess training with those who were not.
+My findings reveal a meaningful and statistically significant positive effect on math test scores, estimated at 1.4 points (a 4% improvement relative to the median).
+Students from rural areas benefit twice as much from chess instruction, whereas students from public schools do not significantly benefit relative to private schools.
 The results align with mixed evidence on the far-transfer benefits of cognitively demanding activities.
-These findings provide practical insights for policymakers considering the inclusion of chess in school curricula.
+These findings provide practical insights for policymakers considering the inclusion of chess in school curricula, in terms of its cognitive impact and cost-effectiveness.

 Tovmasyan-The Education Gambit-259.pdf